vostok/website/README.md

 dotnet run
 ```

-Navigate to the sample application in your web browser.
+Navigate to the sample application via your web browser.
 Then have a look at *Kibana* for logs, *Grafana* for metrics, and *Contrails* for traces:

 ```sh
 open http://localhost:5000 && \